MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

     <img src="/img/posts/desktop-telemetry/realPcb.jpg" alt="The real PCB" style="width: 100%; height: auto;">
 </div>

-The parts are the board PCB, the display mount, and the bezzel to hide the internals After some soldering, the design materialises.
-For this dev build I have opted to use headers rather than mounting the parts straight to the board - incase any parts get damaged during testing and need to be replaced.
+The parts are the board PCB, the display mount, and the bezzle to hide the internals After some soldering, the design materialises.
+For this dev build I have opted to use headers rather than mounting the parts straight to the board - so if any parts are damaged during testing they can be easily replaced.

 <div style="display: flex; align-items: flex-start; width: 100%;">
   <div style="flex: 1; padding: 10px;">
     <figure style="margin: 0;">
       <img src="/img/posts/desktop-telemetry/parts.jpg" alt="Breakout cable to upload code to the ESP01" style="width: 100%;">
       <figcaption style="text-align: center; margin-top: 8px; font-style: italic;">The main board.
 The esp is mounted to the PCB, with an SD card on the opposite side.
-There is also connection points for a 5V DC supply so that a full USB isnt needed.</figcaption>
+There is also connection points for a 5V DC supply so that a full USB isn't needed.</figcaption>
     </figure>
   </div>